tardate/LittleArduinoProjects/README.md

-# 295 Little Electronics and Arduino Projects
+# 296 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [FrequencyCounterKit](./Equipment/FrequencyCounterKit) - build and test a common PIC-based frequency counter kit.
+> Latest addition:sparkles: [SolarPendulum](./BoldportClub/QSOPBreakout/SolarPendulum) - build a solar-powered pendulum similar to the popular "solar wobble/flip-flop toys" on the Boldport QSOP breakout board.

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like